Rxpr0/InternConnect-App/intern_connect-m/README.md

 - Keep internship postings current
 - Update application statuses regularly

-## 🤝 Support

-For any issues or questions:
-- Check our FAQ section in the app
-- Contact support through the app's help section
-- Email us at support@internconnect.com

 ## 🔒 Privacy & Security

 - All personal information is encrypted